jortegac/KE/README.md

     python main.py

-Application should the be running on
+Application should then be running on

     http://localhost:5000